Casio AE-1000W: Specifications

 The AE-1000W has a 1/100 stopwatch which can count up to 24 hours (23:59'59.99") and has an elapsed time, split time and final time recording.
 The watch has an hourly chime mode and five daily alarms (also written on the face of the watch) for recurring events along with a one-time alarm which can be switched off using any button.
 The alarms sound for 10 seconds.

 Other functions of the watch include a 1/10 count-down timer mode which can count from a second to up to 24 hours and a world-time mode which displays the coordinated time of 48 cities in 31 time zones around the world.
 The watch denotes the currently selected time zone by a black segment on the world map display segment on its face (the map shows the home city time zone when in other modes).
 The selected home city can also be swapped for 4 preselected time zones by the user in the main timekeeping mode by pressing and holding the search button.
 It also features the ability to set any time zone in the world time function as the home time.
 The watch also offers daylight saving time which can be switched on or off by using the adjust button.

-The analog LCD display shows the home time in the same fashion as an analog watch (having an hour, minute and second hand) without any moving parts and is added to display the time regardless of the selected mode.
+The analog LCD shows the home time in the same fashion as an analog watch (having an hour, minute and second hand) without any moving parts and is added to display the time regardless of the selected mode.
 The watch has an automatic calendar up to the year 2099 (with adjustments for leap year) and one amber colored LED light illuminating the display in the dark.